OpsMx/isd-quick-install/isd410/README.md

-Quick install for ISD whcih includes ArgoCD,ArgoRollouts,ISD Services.
+**Quick install for ISD which includes ArgoCD,ArgoRollouts,Autopilot Services.**

 To experience ISD quickly, you can install it and deploy your applications.
 Note that the instructions below are intended to get you started quickly and try out ISD functionality.
 This is not suitable for production or any environment where security is a concern.
 To begin installation, you'll need a Kubernetes cluster  (with 1 node 4CPU with 16GB RAM) and kubectl set-up.